zedlopez/ifm/The Recipe Book.md

 	say "Mrs. MacGillicuddy [one of]vacuums around the furniture[or]tries to remove gum from the underside of the desks[or]causes a racket by testing the smoke alarm[or]makes a pointed comment or two about them as sit by idly while someone works her fingers to the bone[as decreasingly likely outcomes]."
 ```

-This is no great innovation in characterization by itself, but it does at least remind the player that the character is alive and moving about, even when they aren't paying attention to her.
+This is no great innovation in characterisation by itself, but it does at least remind the player that the character is alive and moving about, even when they aren't paying attention to her.

 [Annoyotron Jr] demonstrates a character who actively tries to get our attention, and whose routine of behavior changes just slightly if we show signs of having reacted to them.

 [Lean and Hungry] implements a classic thief, a character who doesn't interact with the player much except to pick up valuable objects they find left around the map.
 Later we will see rather more advanced ways to make characters act on their own goals and plans, but this kind of simple behavior is easily rigged as part of an every turn rule.

-Finally, [Text Foosball] extends the every-turn-rule idea to create an opponent who joins us in a randomized game of table soccer.
+Finally, [Text Foosball] extends the every-turn-rule idea to create an opponent who joins us in a randomised game of table soccer.

 With animal characters, this kind of repetitive, semi-random behavior is often adequate: we don't expect animals to talk, or pursue steady goals, or to take an interest in what we do in their presence (unless it involves a food they like to eat).